fkeet/listbot/README.md

 * provide a 'search' function for admin users
 * provide a 'queue' function for admin users
 * find and trigger items from the queue list

+Fixme
+* Drop 'seen' list and just use 'waiting' and 'requested' so we can refresh files that expired